 悪魔の悪夢 is being built in Clickteam Fusion 2.5. it makes use of Josh Whelchel's Onu Core, Ultimate Walrus' Ultimate Fullscreen, z33z's Flag and Time X Objects, Turboferret's 3D Mesh, Cellosoft's Text Blitter, Anders Riggelsen's Perspective and Parrallaxer, and Looki's shaders.

-nearly all of the graphics used come from other games. a full list of sources is available in the game's credits, accessible from the main menu. alternatively, you can see them here (from current demo, covers menus, first stage, and boss). some additional illustrations by friends are being used to bring it all together. the featured illustration of the main character is by RECOBOX.
+nearly all of the graphics used come from other games. a full list of sources is available in the game's credits, accessible from the main menu. some additional illustrations by friends are being used to bring it all together.

 i haven't set too many specific limitations in terms of graphical fidelity. the palette is not all that limited, but calls from the Mega Drive palette frequently. overall, the look i'm going for is kind of like a 32-bit sprite game with a couple more modern tricks (namely subtractive faux-lighting overlays)

-this is where i wanted to really evoke a consistent "specialized hardware" feeling. i decided to use music in Impulse Tracker's IT format with a set of self-imposed limitations for the music. i also disabled the anti-aliasing on the IT playback, as i really like the oldschool sound of aliased samples. a large amount of the soundtrack, including many pieces not yet in the game, is available on my bandcamp page.
+this is where i wanted to really evoke a consistent "specialized hardware" feeling. i decided to use music in Impulse Tracker's IT format with a set of self-imposed limitations for the music. i also disabled the anti-aliasing on the IT playback, as i really like the oldskool "tracker sound" of aliased samples. a large amount of the soundtrack, including many pieces not yet in the game, is available on my bandcamp page.

 thanks for checking out the project so far. i've been working hard on this project and learning a lot as i work on it. without a doubt, it's the largest game project i've worked on to date, and i've approached a lot of concepts that are new to me, despite playing with Clickteam tools for so many years. i suppose that's the result of diving into the deep end of something which has only been a passing hobby until now. it's a lot of fun, anyways, and i hope you can have fun with it too. i know it's not for everybody, but i still love to hear how it makes people feel.